| |

 groups to clothe animals and to suppress other manifestations

-of vice.
-Such attitudes persisted throughout the twentieth century.
+distinctively religeous attitudes persisted throughout the twentieth

-In 1996 devout American Christians mounted a campaign to have
+century and beyond.
+In 1996 devout American Christians mounted

-two statues used for the Olympic Games covered up.
-They were
+a campaign to have two statues used at the Olympic Games covered

-had impounded a copy of Michelangelo"s David on the grounds
+the Australian authorities had impounded a copy of Michelangelo's

-that it was indecent.
+David on the grounds that it was indecent.
+In 2005, officials

 Ancient monuments throughout Europe also suffered at the hands